Fit a model to arbitrary constraints

 We will optimize over all maximal conductances.

 and we define upper bound and lower bound values for our parameters.
-We know these values by considering the biology.
+These bounds are estimates based on what physiologists know about the expected range of these values.

 Performing the simulation¶